 How Long Can I Legally Stay in Peru?

 Be sure to ask for enough days to cover your travel plans; ask politely, and the border official will normally give you at least 90 days and quite often the full 183 days.
-If you are given less than the full amount and later require more time, you’ll have to exit and then reenter Peru (for example, if you are initially given 90 days and then want to stay for another 90 days, you cannot apply for the extension in Peru (you do not need to leave the country and come back in to get more time).
+If you are given less than the full amount and later require more time, you can go to one of the main immigration offices in various cities across the country and apply for a tourist visa extension in Peru (you do not need to leave the country and come back in to get more time).